fwupd/fwupd/plugins/algoltek-usb/README.md

 The firmware is deployed when the device is in normal runtime mode, and the device will reset when the new firmware has been programmed.

+## Quirk Use

+This plugin uses the following plugin-specific quirks:

+### `Flags=ers-skip-first-sector`

+Skip erasing the first sector, needed for AG9411 and AG9421 products.

+Since: 2.0.2

 ## Vendor ID Security

 The vendor ID is set from the USB vendor, in this instance set to `USB:0x25A4`.